-The HCUP databases have been a powerful resource for the development of tools that can be applied to other similar databases by health services researchers and decision makers.
+The HCUP databases have been a powerful resource for the development of tools, many of which can be applied to other similar databases by health services researchers and decision makers.

 HCUPnet is a free, on-line query system based on data from the Healthcare Cost and Utilization Project (HCUP).
 It provides access to health statistics and information on hospital inpatient and emergency department utilization.

-The AHRQ Quality Indicators (QIs) are measures of health care quality that make use of readily available hospital inpatient administrative data.
+The AHRQualityIndicators™ (QIs) are measures of healthcare quality that make use of readily available hospital inpatient administrative data.
 The AHRQ QIs consist of three modules measuring various aspects of quality.
 Software and user guides for all three modules are available to assist users in applying the Quality Indicators to their own data.

 The Clinical Classifications Software (CCS), was developed with HCUP data and is available for downloading.
 The CCS provides a method for classifying diagnoses or procedures into clinically meaningful categories, which can be used for aggregate statistical reporting of a variety of types.

 Additional HCUP tools can be found on the Tools & Software page.

 |Internet Citation: HCUP Overview.
 Healthcare Cost and Utilization Project (HCUP).
 February 2022.
 Agency for Healthcare Research and Quality, Rockville, MD. www.hcup-us.ahrq.gov/overview.jsp.|